SABS-R3/software-engineering-day6/_episodes/08-continuous-integration.md

 Once complete, it presents a report to let you see what happened.

 There are many CI infrastructures and services, free and paid for, and subject to change as they evolve their features.
-This afternoon we will be using GitHub Actions, which unsurprisingly is available as part of GitHub.
+This afternoon you will be using GitHub Actions, which unsurprisingly is available as part of GitHub.
 There are other free options, for instance [Travis CI](https://travis-ci.com/) and [AppVeyor](https://www.appveyor.com/).
 All three of these make use of common features across many CI implementations, and you are certainly advised to look at the options to see some of the commonalities and differences in how features are typically provided.